 Elections have a major impact on California education.
-Voters have passed ballot measures such as Proposition 98, which set the level of state education funding, and Proposition 227, which banned bilingual education.
-Voters also elect the state superintendent of public instruction and local school board members.
+Voters have passed ballot measures that set the level of state education funding.
+They banned bilingual education and later reversed that ban.
+Voters elect the state superintendent of public instruction and local school board members.
 And they elect governors who have power over school funding, appointing members to the State Board of Education and to the UC Board of Regents and the CSU Board of Trustees.

 Democratic voters rally around the California governor in the closing days of the campaign, in a strong turnout to keep him in office.

 A supermajority in the Legislature would rein in a new governor, who'd also face long odds on the big prize: selling a voucher initiative next year.

 The four candidates leading in California recall polls respond to questions about their views on several K-12 education issues.

 Educators offered support services for students and families while underscoring the importance of a robust education system.